Choral: Object-Oriented Choreographic Programming: Evaluation

 \section{Evaluation}

 In \cref{sec:usecases}, we explored how Choral can be used to program choreographies for a few realistic scenarios.
-In this section, we extend the evaluation of our approach in three different directions: \begin{enumerate} \item In \cref{sec:from-java-to-choral}, we exemplify how Choral aids in translating sequential algorithms into concurrent implementations.
-We consider a Java algorithm and present the necessary steps to transform it into a Choral program that distributes its computation over three nodes---the number of nodes follows naturally from the recursive structure of the algorithm.
-The steps are straightforward, thanks also to the guidance offered by the Choral compiler. \item In \cref{sec:choral-vs-akka}, we compare Choral to a popular alternative for concurrent and distributed programming: reactive actors.
-We use the Akka framework for Java as representative for reactive actors: since Choral is essentially an extension of Java, this choice helps in comparing our approach against more standard approaches to concurrent programming at the net of linguistic differences.
+In this section, we extend the evaluation of our approach in three different directions: \begin{enumerate} \item In \cref{sec:from-java-to-choral}, we exemplify how one can use Choral to transition existing (Java) programs to choreographies.
+In \cref{sec:karatsuba}, we show how Choral aids in transitioning sequential algorithms into concurrent implementations.
+We consider a Java algorithm and present the necessary steps to transform it into a Choral program that distributes its computation over three nodes -- the number of nodes follows naturally from the recursive structure of the algorithm.
+The steps are straightforward, thanks also to the guidance offered by the Choral compiler.
+In \cref{sec:retwisj}, we consider a complete, three-tier system: RetwisJ\footnote{\url{https://github.com/spring-attic/spring-data-keyvalue-examples/tree/master/retwisj}.}, a clone of Twitter implemented by the Spring team as an example of integration with the Redis data store.
+RetwisJ comes as a monolithic application that consists of mainly three components that respectively handle clients' invocations, the business logic, and the interaction with a data store.
+Following this design, in the transition to Choral (called ChoRetwis), each component appears as a role in the choreography.
+ChoRetwis is a drop-in replacement for RetwisJ (e.g., we can use RetwisJ and ChoRetwis with the same clients and data store).
+As an advantage of our choreographic refactoring, the architecture is more flexible wrt deployment: all components can be deployed on the same or different machines. \item In \cref{sec:choral-vs-akka}, we compare Choral to a popular alternative for concurrent and distributed programming: reactive actors.
+We use the Akka framework for Java as a representative for reactive actors.
+Since Choral is essentially an extension of Java, this choice helps in comparing our approach against more standard approaches to concurrent programming at the net of linguistic differences.
 In addition to the key qualitative advantage that Choral provides choreography compliance, we find that Choral contributes to keeping the codebase smaller.
 Furthermore, we find that the Java code generated by the Choral compiler is not significantly different in size from manually-written Java code.
-This opens the door to a more systematic evaluation, which we carry out in \cref{sec:microbenchmarks}. \item In \cref{sec:microbenchmarks}, we present a more systematic and quantitative evaluation of how Choral impacts software development.
-Our analysis confirms that using Choral leads to smaller codebases, and that the numbers of roles and conditionals in a choreography are significant determinants of how much our approach contributes to this aspect.
-We also observe that both our type checker and our compiler are fast for our example set---feedback is provided and compilation completed in a matter of milliseconds.
-Thus, our approach does not impact negatively the performance of development toolchains in a significant way. \end{enumerate}
+This opens the door to a quantitative evaluation, which we carry out in \cref{sec:microbenchmarks}. \item In \cref{sec:microbenchmarks}, we present a quantitative evaluation of how Choral impacts software development and execution performance.
+In \Cref{sec:compilation-benchmarks}, we report relevant measurements on the performance of the Choral compiler.
+Our analysis shows that using Choral leads to smaller codebases and that the numbers of roles and conditionals in a choreography are significant determinants of how much our approach contributes to this aspect.
+We also observe that both our type checker and our compiler are fast for our example set -- they provide feedback and complete the compilation in a matter of milliseconds.
+Thus, our approach does not significantly reduce the performance of development toolchains.
+In \cref{sec:runtime-benchmarks}, we look at the runtime performance of the code that we generate.
+Specifically, we compare the execution times of Choral and Akka implementations of the Karatsuba algorithm presented, respectively, in \cref{sec:from-java-to-choral} and \cref{sec:choral-vs-akka}.
+We find the performance of the two models comparable (and the Choral variant performs the best in the majority of the tested cases). \end{enumerate}